LC1332/Chat-Haruhi-Suzumiya/README_EN.md

 }
 ```
 ---
-If you have any suggestions for the project, such as the interface design of ChatHaruhi2.0,
+If you have any suggestions for the project, such as the interface design of **ChatHaruhi2.0**,
-or want to add references to the future version of this report, please submit the issue.
+or want to add references to the future version of this report, please submit the [issue](https://github.com/LC1332/Chat-Haruhi-Suzumiya/issues).